MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-04.md

 ![mr-learning-base](images/mr-learning-base/base-04-section2-step1-3.png)

 > [!NOTE]
 > The camera represents the users head and is positioned at origin, X = 0, Y = 0, Z = 0.
-In general, 1 position unit in Unity is roughly equivalent to 1 meter in the physical world.
+In general, 1 unit in Unity is roughly 1 meter in the physical world.
 However, there are exceptions to this, for example, when objects are children of scaled objects.
-In the scenario above, the RoverExplorer is positioned approximately 2 meters in front of the users and 0.6 meters below the users head.
+In the scenario above, the RoverExplorer is positioned approximately 2 meters in front of the users and 0.6 meters below the user's head.

 ## Adding the tutorial prefabs

+In the Project window, navigate to the **Assets** > **MRTK.Tutorials.GettingStarted** > **Prefabs** folder:

+![mr-learning-base](images/mr-learning-base/base-04-section3-step1-1.png)

 > [!TIP]
 > A <a href="https://docs.unity3d.com/Manual/Prefabs.html" target="_blank">prefab</a> is a pre-configured GameObject stored as a Unity Asset and can be reused throughout your project.

-In the Project window, navigate to the **Assets** > **MRTK.Tutorials.GettingStarted** > **Prefabs** folder:

-![mr-learning-base](images/mr-learning-base/base-04-section3-step1-1.png)

 From the Project window, click-and-drag the **Table** prefab on to the **RoverExplorer** object to make it a child of the RoverExplorer object, then in the Inspector window, configure the **Transform** component as follows: